 - Wrong Lubricant: Different types of grease are incompatible with each other due to their chemical makeups.
 Use only the manufacturer recommended type of grease to avoid any grease incompatibility issues.

 - Shaft Overload: Excessive loading through the shaft of your motor may contribute heavily to motor failure.
-Belt driven pulleys often put high load directly onto the shaft bearing.
-One sign that shaft overload may be occurring is to keep track of how often your belts are bottoming out – if it is happening more than reasonable – shaft overload is likely the cause.
+Belt driven pulleys often put high loads directly onto the shaft bearing.
+One way to monitor shaft overload is to keep track of how often your belts are bottoming out – if it is happening more than reasonable – shaft overload is likely the cause.

 - Vibration: Excessive motor vibration can be a contributing factor to the failure of many different motor components.
 Make sure to check that motor mounting bolts are secure, as vibration may cause them to become loose during operation.
 In order to tell if your vibrational levels are normal, refer to the vibration severity tolerances set out by ISO 10816.